sequentialread/sequentialread-caddy-config/README.md

 # sequentialread-caddy-config

-This application talks to the docker socket to get info about containers and then generates a caddy config, which it posts to Caddy 2 HTTP server by Let's Encrypt.
+This application talks to the docker socket to get info about containers and then generates a Caddy config, which it posts to Caddy 2 HTTP server (by Matt Holt, of Let's Encrypt fame).

 Yes I realize https://github.com/lucaslorentz/caddy-docker-proxy already does this :P